Special routes of U.S. Route 21: Columbia connector route

-U.S. Route 21 Connector (US 21 Conn.) is a 2.930 mi connector route of US 21 that is an unsigned highway.
+U.S. Highway 21 Connector (US 21 Conn.) is a 2.930 mi connector route of US 21 that is an unsigned highway.
 It is located in the west-central part of Richland County and entirely within the city limits of Columbia in the U.S. state of South Carolina.
 It connects US 21/US 176/US 321 with US 76/US 378.
 It is concurrent with US 76 Conn. for its entire length.

 It begins at an intersection with US 21/US 176/US 321 (Blossom Street/Huger Street).
 It travels to the east-northeast on Blossom Street.
-It crosses over some railroad tracks of CSX.
+It crosses over some railroad tracks of CSX Transportation.
 It passes Greek Village, the fraternities and sororities of the University of South Carolina (USC).
-Right after passing the Carolina Coliseum, it intersects South Carolina Highway 48 (SC 48; Assembly Street).
+Right after passing Carolina Coliseum, it intersects SC 48 (Assembly Street).
 The highway passes the Carolina Community Garden at the Honors Residence Hall.
 Then, it passes the Thomas Cooper Library and then the Booker T. Washington Auditorium.
 It curves to the northeast and travels along the northwestern edge of Maxcy Gregg Park.
 This is southeast of the USC tennis courts at Blossom Street.
 The connector curves to the east and travels under a railroad bridge that carries railroad tracks of Norfolk Southern Railway.
 It curves to the southeast.
 At the intersection with Saluda Avenue, the highway turns left and travels to the northeast.
 One block later, at Devine Street, it turns right and travels to the east-northeast.
 At an intersection with Harden Street, it curves to the east-southeast and travels through a retail area before meeting its northern terminus, an intersection with US 76/US 378 (Millwood Avenue/Devine Street).